Plantation Shutters for Bay Windows

 Insulation & Thermal Comfort

-Bay windows contain a higher proportion of glass than standard windows, which means heat loss can be more noticeable during colder months.
-Shutters introduce a still air barrier between the room and the glass.
+Bay windows contain a higher proportion of glass than standard windows, which means heat loss and draught movement can sometimes feel more noticeable during colder months.
+Plantation shutters introduce an additional barrier between the room and the glazing, helping improve overall comfort levels.

-• Create a layer of trapped air between shutter and glazing
+• Create a layer of trapped air between the shutter panels and the glass

-• Help reduce draught movement around the recess
+• Help reduce draught movement around the bay window recess

-While shutters do not replace insulation, they can make a noticeable difference to comfort levels, particularly in older properties.
+While shutters do not replace insulation within the walls or glazing itself, they can make a noticeable difference to perceived comfort, particularly in older Victorian and Edwardian bay windows where larger glazed areas are common.

 Noise Reduction in Front-Facing Bays